1. Busuu vs Babbel

 Winner: Tie

-Scenario 2: Learning Japanese from scratch
+Scenario 2: Learning Japanese from zero

 Winner: Busuu